nomeata/haskell-for-readers/haskell-for-readers.md

 ### The definition

-Finally, this is a good time to look at the actual [definition of the `Monad` type class](http://hackage.haskell.org/packages/archive/base/latest/doc/html/Prelude.html#t:Monad) (with optional and obsolete methods removed):
+Finally, this is time to look at the actual [definition of the `Monad` type class](http://hackage.haskell.org/packages/archive/base/latest/doc/html/Prelude.html#t:Monad) (with optional and obsolete methods omitted):
 ```{.haskell .slide}
 class Applicative m => Monad m where
     return :: a -> m a